carloswimmer/chatbot-youtube-music/STUDY_PLAN_YOUTUBE_MUSIC_CHATBOT.md

 };

 /**
- * Deleta todos os recursos do banco (usar com cuidado!)
+ * Deletes all resources from database (use with caution!)
- * @returns Mensagem de confirmação
+ * @returns Confirmation message
  */
 export const truncateResources = async () => {
   try {